 Snapchat is a mobile-first app with more than 185 million daily active users, many of whom are open to receiving communications from restaurants.
 What makes it different from Facebook, Twitter, Instagram, Yelp, etc. is the nature of its content - with candid snaps of artisan cocktails and fun stories of chefs preparing ingredients for the weekend special, Snapchat can surely drive foot traffic to your restaurant.

-Plus, Snapchat’s content is available for a set time period, which makes it an ideal tool for delivering promotions that create a sense of urgency and excitement.
+Plus, Snapchat’s content is available for a set time period, which makes it an ideal tool for delivering promotions and restaurant marketing that create a sense of urgency and excitement.

 Create a buzz with these Snapchat ideas